tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] Create an Amazon MQ with Apache Active MQ as the engine.
 Tune the security group and access the Active MQ management console.
 Create a queue and send message to it.

+AWS Serverless

+- [] Create a Lambda function from existing blueprint.
+Access and log the event properties on Lambda function.
+Make the Lambda function to raise an Error.
+Monitor the success and failed logs on Cloud watch.
+- []

 ## Resources

 - [Stephane Maarek](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/)